Dog Anxiety Medication Pros & Cons: The Best Ways To Help Your Dog

 Dog Appeasing Pheromone

 Certain pheromones mimic chemicals produced by nursing mama dogs to sooth their puppies.
-Products containing Dog Appeasing Pheromone (DAP) have the same effect on adult dogs, and can help them cope with separation anxiety, noise phobias, and travel.
+Products containing Dog Appeasing Pheromone (DAP) have the same effect on adult dogs, and can help them cope with separation stress, noise phobias, and travel.

 Nutritional Supplements